smart-data-models/dataModel.Environment/RainFallRadarObserved/doc/spec_ES.md

         streetAddress:
           description: 'Property.
 The street address.
 Model:''https://schema.org/streetAddress'''
           type: string
+        streetNr:
+          description: Number identifying a specific property on a public street.
+          type: string
       type: object
       x-ngsi:
         model: https://schema.org/address
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     atmosphericPressure:
-      description: 'The atmospheric pressure observed measured in Hecto Pascals'
+      description: The atmospheric pressure observed measured in Hecto Pascals
       minimum: 0
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'Hecto pascals'
+        units: Hecto pascals
     cellsSize:
-      description: 'Size of each cell constituting the radar.
+      description: 'Property.
+Size of each cell constituting the radar.
 The unit code (text) of measurement is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
-For instance, **MTR** represents **Meters**'
+For instance, **MTR** represents **Meters**.
+Model:''https://schema.org/Number'''
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateObserved:
-      description: 'The date and time of this observation in ISO8601 UTC format.
-It can be represented by a specific time instant or by an ISO8601 interval'
+      description: 'Property.
+The date and time of this observation in ISO8601 UTC format.
+It can be represented by a specific time instant or by an ISO8601 interval.
+Model:''https://schema.org/DateTime'''
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateObservedFrom:
-      description: 'Observation period start date and time.
+      description: 'Property.
+Observation period start date and time.
 See dateObserved.
-It can be represented by a specific time instant or by an ISO8601 interval'
+It can be represented by a specific time instant or by an ISO8601 interval.
+Model:''https://schema.org/DateTime'''
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateObservedTo:
-      description: 'Observation period end date and time.
+      description: 'Property.
+Observation period end date and time.
 See dateObserved.
-It can be represented by a specific time instant or by an ISO8601 interval'
+It can be represented by a specific time instant or by an ISO8601 interval.
+Model:''https://schema.org/DateTime'''
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     feelLikesTemperature:
-      description: 'Temperature appreciation of the item'
+      description: Temperature appreciation of the item
       type: number
       x-ngsi:
         type: Property
     gustSpeed:
-      description: 'A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds.'
+      description: A sudden burst of high-speed wind over the observed average wind speed lasting only for a few seconds.
       type: number
       x-ngsi:
         type: Property
     id:
       anyOf: &rainfallradarobserved_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     illuminance: